Connect with others who understand.

 • Discolored lips or fingers

 Recognizing serious symptoms can help ensure you get timely care and are monitored for disease worsening.
 Regular cardiology risk assessment tests — including right heart catheterization, echocardiogram, and blood tests — can help your doctor evaluate you for serious risks associated with PAH symptoms.
-Even some common symptoms should not be ignored.
+Even some common symptoms shouldn’t be ignored.

 Here are symptoms you should pay attention to and discuss with your cardiologist or pulmonologist.